Biophysical-Engineering-Group/pyFuRNAce/docs/source/gui_examples.rst

     :align: center
     :width: 400px

 We finally have a structure with two strands.
-We need an individual configuration file for each strand for load the structure in pyFuRNAce.
+We need an individual configuration file for each strand to load the structure in pyFuRNAce.
 To do so, you can delete one strand, save the oxDNA configuration (**use the new topology**), then undo the deletion with ``Ctrl+Z``, delete the other strand and save the configuration again.
 Remember to label the strand configurations so you can identify them later.